vippsas/vipps-developers/faqs/common-errors-faq.md

    They are case sensitive: `Authorization: Bearer <access token goes here>` is not the same as `Authorization: bearer <access token goes here>`.
-5. Make sure you are using the right environment and check that you are using the correct API keys for the right sale unit in that environment.
+5. Make sure you are using the right environment and check that you are using the correct API keys for the right sales unit in that environment.
 The [test environment](../test-environment.md) is completely separate from the production environment, and both the MSN and the API keys are different.